nholthaus/units/README.md

  All units have their origin in the Scientific International (SI) base unit system.
 A special exception is made for angle units, which are defined in SI as ( m * m^-1), which is not _exactly_ the same as dimensionless/scalar units for practical purposes (and probably why the SI didn't define them as simple scalar units), and so in this library they are treated as a basic unit type.

-_Example_: the defintions of some common length units are:
+_Example_: the definitions of some common length units are:

 	namespace length
 	{